Mathématique: Intergalactic Gate Bridge

 And, oh.
 Right.
 He’s sure it does.
 It must.

-“Are you happy now?”
-She shouts at him, real anger beneath those tears.
+“Are you HAPPY NOW?” she snarls, real anger beneath those tears.

 And god.
-Maybe that’s—maybe that’s not so far away from the truth.
+Maybe that’s—maybe that’s not so far from the truth.
 McKay swallows hard.
-His throat aches, his eyes burn.
-Because that’s all he seems to do to most people.
+His throat aches.
+That’s all he seems to do to most people.
 Torture them.
 Try them to the end of their patience, while they’re forced to tolerate him because he can split atoms, seal microfissures, manipulate pressures, and calculate those long beautiful arcs of ballistic trajectories—all by hand, if need be.
 Often, that’s what it comes down to.

 “Get out.”
 Her voice is hard, thick with tears.

 He almost does it.
 Almost turns on his heel and leaves her in peace.
-Because she’s not going to tell him it’s going to be fine.
+Because she won’t tell him it’s going to be fine.
 She can’t.
 Not tonight.
 For some reason, that’s the thing that sends him over the edge.
-Not John and the round from Telford’s gun he nearly took to the head.
-Not a memory-free Nick Rush.
+Not John and the round from Telford’s gun he almost took to the head.
+Not a memory-free Nick Rush, cut open, unaware, wielding knives.
 Not his own fears or ghosts or failures—no. The thing that takes out Rodney McKay is Samantha Carter, losing it, alone, to a hand-built array of capacitors.

-“If you’re gonna cry,” Rodney McKay whispers, also crying, “you cry over crystals.
+“If you’re gonna cry,” McKay says, fierce with his own tears, “you cry over crystals.
 Not capacitors.”

 Carter says nothing.

-“Go ahead,” McKay opens a hand.
+“Go ahead.”
+McKay sniffs.
+Wipes his face.
 “Ask me how I know.”

-“Okay,” Carter says, all whisper and fray, like she’s been sobbing her glorious little heart out for minutes and minutes on end, no real voice left to speak of.
+“Okay,” Carter says, all whisper and fray, like she’s been sobbing her glorious little heart out for minutes and minutes on end and has no voice left to speak with.
 “How do you know?”

 “You get saline between your plates and your dielectric one time and you never do it again.
-Especially if your plates are millennia in age and keeping a biohazard containment field in place.”
+Especially if your plates are millennias old and keeping a biohazard containment field in place.”

-“Yikes,” Carter says, softening, wiping her nose with her sleeve.
+Carter sobs a laugh, then wipes her nose with her sleeve.
+“Yikes.”

 “Tell me about it.”
-McKay takes one step forward.
-A second step, peering over Carter’s shoulder, tears still forming and going their way with a predictable frequency.
+McKay takes a step forward.
+A second step.
+A few more.
+Then he’s peering over Carter’s shoulder, tears still forming and going their way with a predictable frequency.
 He wipes his eyes.
-“Is that a matter-wave infrerometer?”
+“That a matter-wave infrerometer?”

-“A little bit, yeah,” Carter says, sadly, her hand pressed to her chest.
+“Yeah,” Carter says sadly, her hand pressed to her chest.
 “Part of one, anyway.
 I was trying to give it a better life.”

 “A better life?”
 McKay sniffs.
 “Sounds nice.”

-“I don’t get to do much inventing,” she whispers.
+“I don’t get to do much inventing,” she says.
 “It’s mostly fixing.
 You know?”

 And oh god.
 He knows.
 He knows like current ripping through resistors.
-And what the hell is wrong with him?
-Huh??
+And what the hell is wrong with him??
 Rodney McKay has grown as a person, and it’s terrible.
 He hates it.
 Hates it deeply.
-This is why he’s cultivated the persona he has his whole life, and it’s so he won’t have to feel like this.
+This is why he’s cultivated his whole persona!
+It’s so he won’t have to feel like this.
 Because that’s the difference between them.
 He’s a fixer.
 He wishes he wasn’t, but he is.
 That’s his nature.
-But she—she’s not.

 Samantha Carter is a generator, burning incandescent and hot, wedged into a space that only sometimes makes room for her.

 Where the hell is her team?
 Huh?
 Answer him that.
 Where the hell is Jackson?
 Vala?
 Teal’c?
-That Other Guy?
+The Other Guy?

 Jackson has some kind of plague.